rossilxx/blog/_posts/2016-02-24-Useful-Shell-Command.md

       hahaha

   __*If EOF is reached and fewer lines have been read than number then utility will be called with the available lines.*__

++ Replace the parameter (read from pipeline stdout) to a placeholder

+      cat <fileName> | xargs -L 1 -I 'placeholder' stat 'placeholder' >statfile.txt
+      # truncate log files
+      ls | grep XXX.log | xargs -I 'log' truncate -s 0 'log'

+  If there's too much `'` the command may break.
+For example, if we want to clean the log as below:

+      ls | grep XXX.log | xargs -I 'log' echo '' > 'log'

+  Will create an empty file named `log` instead truncate it.
+But you can use `sh -c "COMMAND"` to do this

+      ls | grep XXX.log | xargs -I 'log' sh -c "echo '' > log"